Jarmos-san/hugo-blog/content/posts/reviewing-popular-static-site-generators.md

 Hugo was built with [Go][Golang], so you only need to invoke a binary file to start using Hugo.
 No installation required.
 You can find a verbose installation instruction at the "[Getting Started][Hugo Getting Started]" section of the official docs.

-Also something to note here, the Hugo docs are the most detailed documentations I've ever seen in anywhere else till now.
+Also something to note here, the Hugo docs are the most detailed documentations I've ever seen anywhere else till now.
 And the devs are verbose with the rest of the docs as well.
 So, extra kudos to them!

-And if it's not obvious by now, I can't appreciate Hugo dev's effort in making their docs as inclusive as possible!
+And if it's not obvious by now, I can't appreciate the Hugo dev's effort in making their docs as inclusive as possible!
 The attention to verbosity they've given is praiseworthy.
 They left no corners untouched while articulating the docs.
 So my fellow Python devs, take some lessons from the Hugo devs on how-to write good documentations. :winking_face_with_tongue:

 Besides, being able to invoke a single binary file, installing Hugo themes is also a piece of cake.
 All you got to do clone your preferred theme(s) into the `./theme/` directory.
-Ensure your Hugo knows which theme to use by updating the `config.yml` files & you're set with a theme.
+Ensure your Hugo knows which theme to use by updating the `config.yml` file & you're set with a theme.

-Also, trust me on it but, you're going to spend a day or two perusing through [the available list of themes][Hugo Themes]!
+Also, trust me on it but, you're going to spend a day or two perusing through the available [list of themes][Hugo Themes]!
 Not only are each of them pretty & modern, most of them are well maintained & are SEO-friendly.

 On that note, if you're wondering how easy it is to customize the themes, I would say, they're not difficult.
 And besides, the official Hugo docs got your back in case you get stuck somewhere. :wink:

-All you've to know before going down the custom shop lane (or even building your own theme) is [Go Templates][ Go Template ].
+All you've to know before going down the custom-shop lane (_or even building your own theme_) is [Go Templates][ Go Template ].
 Hugo uses Go's powerful templating language.
-Unlike Liquid and/or Jinja2, Go templates are intuitive.
-And best of all you don't have to abandon your existing frontend skills either.
+Unlike Liquid and/or Jinja2, Go templates are very intuitive.
+And best of all, you don't have to abandon your existing frontend skills either.
 Coupled with Go templates you can build websites that won't look like static sites at all.

 So, if you ask me?
 I would say Hugo would be your best bet regardless of any specific needs and/or you skill level.
 And that's coming from a Python developer with no experience working with Golang and/or JavaScript!
 With Hugo, I can focus on producing more content rather than develop frontend stuff.

 ## Verdict

 Well was it not hard for me to review each of those tools & decide which would suit which kind of users.
-So here are my final thoughts on choosing the right tool for individual needs.
+So, here are my final thoughts on choosing the right tool for individual needs.
 And to make it even easier for you to summarise a rather lengthy piece of article, I've made an infographic for it.
 So, the next time you're confused which site generator to use, the infographic will come handy.

 ![Choosing the Right Static Site Generator Infographic][Infographic]